mrtgst/shellnote/README.md

 `note -a "This is an even greater idea!"`

 Your entry will be saved with a timestamp in a tab-delimited text file, `~/shellnote.txt`.
-You can print the last 20 lines using the `-p` flag:
+You can print the last 20 entries using the `-p` flag:

 	martin@t480s ~ % note -p
 	2020-08-29	19:57	Richard Stallman really whips the llama's ass.